Simple Interest Receivables definition

 Simple Interest Receivables means any Receivable which provides for equal monthly payments, pursuant to which the portion of such payment that is allocated to interest is equal to the product of the fixed rate of interest on such obligation multiplied by the period of time (expressed as a fraction of a year, based on the actual number of days in the calendar month and 365 days in the calendar year) elapsed since the preceding payment under which the obligation was made.
 Payments on Simple Interest Receivables are applied, first, to collection fees, if any, then to applicable late charges, then to pay interest accrued to the date of such payment, then to principal due on such date, and then to further reduce the outstanding principal balance.

-Simple Interest Receivables means receivables pursuant to which the payments due from the obligors during any month are allocated between interest, principal and other charges based on the actual date on which a payment is received and for which interest is calculated using the Simple Interest Method.
-For these receivables, the obligor’s payment is applied (i) to interest accrued as of the due date, (ii) to principal due as of the due date, (iii) to any fees accrued as of the due date and (iv) to any unpaid outstanding principal balance.
+Simple Interest Receivables means receivables pursuant to which the payments due from the obligors during any month are allocated between interest, principal and other charges based on the actual date on which a payment is identified by HCA and for which interest is calculated using the Simple Interest Method.
+For these receivables, the obligor’s payment is first applied to interest accrued and then the remaining payment is applied to the unpaid outstanding principal balance due and then to other charges.
 Accordingly, if an obligor pays the fixed monthly installment in advance of the due date, the portion of the payment allocable to interest for that period since the preceding payment will be less than it would be if the payment were made on the due date, and the portion of the payment allocable to reduce the outstanding principal balance will be correspondingly greater.
+Conversely, if an

 Examples of Simple Interest Receivables in a sentence